bitsper2nd/merge-mariana-theme/README.md

 # Theme - Mariana Plus

-Mariana theme for Sublime Merge 2.
+[Mariana](https://github.com/n0rmand0/Mariana-Pro-color-theme) theme for Sublime Merge 2.

-Requires [related color](https://github.com/bitsper2nd/sublime-mariana-scheme) scheme.
 This implementation of Monokai uses the Sublime Merge Theme as a template with the Mariana color palette.

 ## Install